Hubble dazzles with a new image of a globular cluster

 Hubble is working as hard as ever

-Of course, if you keep up with space news around here, you know that despite the launch of its fancy new relative, Hubble is still capable of churning out beautiful images and plenty of useful data.
-One of our favorites is this composite photo of nearly every picture Hubble has ever made.
+Of course, if you keep with space news around here, you know that despite the launch of its fancy new relative, Hubble is still capable of churning out beautiful images and plenty of useful data. of our favorites is this composite photo of nearly every picture Hubble has ever made.

-So, while we’re excited to see the new far reaches of the galaxy through the JWST, Hubble is still there proving its discoveries are far from over.
+So, while we’re excited to see the new far reaches of the through the JWST, Hubble is still there proving its discoveries are far from over.

 The post Hubble dazzles with a new image of a globular cluster appeared first on Popular Photography.